-3 hours--Prereq.: 1113 or 2253.
-A study of factors involved in attitude change, and their application in oral communication situations.
+3 hours--A study of factors involved in attitude change, and their application in oral communication situations.

 COMM 3223 Gender Communication ■

 3 hours--A study of gender communication and how perceived differences in gender affect communication.
 The course acknowledges cultural gender construction and how it supports or obstructs the ability to communicate across the gender continuum.
 Students will learn to analyze the power structures that constitute gender differences in communication.